-This study utilized a mixed methods research methodology, which included a qualitative component (in-depth interviews) and a quantitative component (surveys).
-Initially, the research proposal was developed and submitted to the institutional IRB Office for approval.
+This research study utilized both qualitative (in-depth interviews) and quantitative (survey) methods.
 With the target population for this study being undergraduate college students, the convenience sampling method was utilized at a traditional public four-year university in the Midwest and yielded a total sample size of 351 research participants within this demographic.
-More specifically, twelve undergraduate college students participated in the qualitative research studies, and 339 students participated in this research via the quantitative method.
-All students who participated in the research were asked questions about their perspectives and preferences on the topic of course delivery modes; asking all research participants in the qualitative studies and quantitative survey yielded a higher response rate.
-This higher response rate effectively shed more light on the first research question.
-Only the students who participated in the qualitative research were asked the more sensitive personal finance questions.
-The individual in-depth interview qualitative method was more effective in discussing those questions verbally to gain a deeper understanding of the second research question.
+Twelve undergraduate college students participated in the qualitative research studies, and 339 students participated in this research using the quantitative method.